Vietnam Vets Take Center Stage

 By Jillian Decker, Director of Development

-New Jersey Filmmaker Tom Phillips turns his lens to the New Jersey Vietnam Veterans’ Memorial Foundation for the core of his most recent film, Vietnam Aftermath.
+New Jersey Filmmaker Tom Phillips turns his lens to the New Jersey Vietnam Veterans’ Memorial & Museum for the core of his most recent film, Vietnam Aftermath.
 This film examines the aftereffects of serving in-country during the Vietnam conflict and the lingering effects being felt to this day.
 Through a raw examination of their service overseas, what they were met with when they finally came home, and post-traumatic stress disorder, Phillips delves into the experiences of these brave men.

 Veteran Gary Monsees in “Vietnam Aftermath” (2019)

 More than 40 years have passed since the official end of the Vietnam War.
 For years, many veterans of this war refused to talk about their experiences.
-Now, four Veteran volunteers with the New Jersey Vietnam Veterans’ Memorial share their stories on camera for the first time.
+Now, four Veteran volunteers with the New Jersey Vietnam Veterans’ Memorial & Museum share their stories on camera for the first time.
 “We do our part each and every time we do a tour, but you are putting us on a much bigger and broader stage and therefore getting our stories to a greater audience than we ever imagined it would ever be possible to do,” reflects NJVVMF volunteer and Vietnam Veteran, Gary Monsees.

 Vietnam Aftermath is currently featured at the the Best Shorts Competition in La Jolla, California, Rome Independent Prisma Awards in Rome, and the Gold Movie Awards® Film Festival in London.
 Phillips envisions the film as the first in a series meant to capture the stories of New Jersey Vietnam Veterans – their experiences both during and after the war.